 Corticosteroids are a class of steroid hormones produced within the body itself.
 They are used by the body in a wide variety of biological processes (from immune response to behavior modulation).

 Due to their broad range of action, scientists are able to use external corticosteroids to module various natural bodily functions.
 And synthesized versions of these hormones are being used to treat for a variety of skin diseases.

 Hydrocortisone is a synthesized version of the hormone cortisol.
-Low potentcy hydrocortisone are often prescribed for the treatment of dandruff on areas of the skin such as the eyebrows (source).
+Low potency hydrocortisone are often prescribed for the treatment of dandruff on areas of the skin such as the eyebrows (21).

 Potential Side Effects of Long Term Hydrocortisone Usage

 Their popularity for the treatment of dandruff (seborrheic dermatitis) appears to be linked to how quickly they can produce results.
 However, long term usage is associated with a variety of negative effects, including:

 - Atrophy – breakdown and degeneration of cells

 - Telangiectasias – appearance of small veins near skin surface (also referred to as spider veins)